matteo14c/HaploCoV/docs/source/subsetting.rst

 Can I combine all of the above?
 ===============================

-Yes of course.
+Yes, of course.
 Suppose that you want to analyse:

 Interval of time -> 2021-12-24 to 2022-02-24
 Lineage -> BA.1.1